 At Open Access College (OAC), we are committed to delivering high-quality online education for Aboriginal students across South Australia.

-Our Aboriginal Education Team (AET) includes our Deputy Principal, an ACEO/ASETO, and three Aboriginal Education Teachers.
+Our Aboriginal Education Team (AET) includes our Principal, an ACEO/ASETO, and three Aboriginal Education Teachers.
 Together, they support staff to embed Indigenous perspectives across the curriculum and ensure culturally responsive learning.

 Through the Aboriginal Programs Assistance Scheme (APAS), students can access: